 Trip planner: Medak Cathedral, Narsapur Forest and Bonthapalle can be covered in a day or two.
 It is advised to take an accommodation at Medak and visit the Medak Cathedral.
 On the return journey to Hyderabad, you can witness the infinite beauties of the nature at Narsapur forest while taking the holy blessings of Lord Veerabhadra swamy at Bonthapalle.
 You can also cover all the places in a single day but hectic though.

 on a gloomy morning with slight drizzle, going on a short trip is amazing right?
 Ananthagiri hills is the right choice then.
 The beautiful greenery in the dense forest in the small ghat road gives you an immense joy.
 The adventure lovers can enjoy the trekking on a trekking trail.
-Nagasamudra lake is also worth a visit.
+Nagasamudra lake is also worth a visit which is near this beautiful weekend getaway from Hyderabad.
 The Muchkunda River or Musi River originates from this place.
 The place derived its name from Anantha Padmanabha Swamy temple located on the hill.
 The devotees gather and offer poojas.
 Ananthagiri hills is also famous for Karthika vana bhojanam (lunch in the forest or an open area surrounded by trees), a tradition practiced by south Indians during the holy month of Karthika (October- November).
 Altogether an easy weekend getaway from Hyderabad.

 Distance from Hyderabad: 81 Kilometers.